mesopelagique/Tricho/README.md

 ## Router

-A router allow you define entry point to respond to HTTP request.
+A router allow you define entry points to respond to HTTP requests.

 Typically you provide the URL path, the HTTP method and the code to execute.